kuratahiroyuki/RNA3D/README.md

 # RNA3D
 ## Title
-Training program construction (Python) for denovo RNA 3D structure prediction This is derived from rhofold and openfold
+Training program construction (Python) for de novo RNA 3D structure prediction.
+This is derived from E2Efold-3D (Rhofold) and OpenFold.
 We constructed a training program by designing loss functions.

 ## Environment in Linux